YosefLab/velovi/docs/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~

-my_package can be installed via PyPI.
+velovi can be installed via PyPI.

 conda prerequisites
 ###################